The February full Moon is the Snow Moon, the second full Moon of 2026, rising on 1st February at around sunset.

 In the Northern Hemisphere, January and February are normally the coldest, snowiest months, so it makes sense that February's full Moon would have a nickname reflecting that.

-It will be just below the constellation Leo and its famous Sickle asterism (an informal pattern of stars that's not a recognised constellation.
+It will be just beside the constellation Leo and its famous Sickle asterism (an informal pattern of stars that's not a recognised constellation.

-For more advice, read our guide on what to see during a full Moon.
+Here are just a few.
+For more advice, read our guide on how to make the most of a full Moon or supermoon.

 Does the Moon look bigger as it rises?